Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

 \subsubsection{Designing the Agent}

 Participants from different backgrounds and levels of technical expertise all expressed the need to prototype agents.
-They noted that it was difficult to prototype designs due to the engineering challenges of building even a single agent (EP1-EP6), reflecting prior work~\cite{zheng-etal-2024-webolympus, iong-etal-2024-openwebagent}.
-For example, EP2 noted that \epQuote{to build [an agent] demo, you need to string a lot of things together...It's integration pains with many components.
+They noted that it was difficult to prototype designs due to the engineering challenges of building even a single agent (RE-P1 to RE-P6), reflecting prior work~\cite{zheng-etal-2024-webolympus, iong-etal-2024-openwebagent}.
+For example, RE-P2 noted that \epQuote{to build [an agent] demo, you need to string a lot of things together...It's integration pains with many components.
 Sometimes you do not have the components you need}{2}.
-To support prototyping activities for users of varied skill levels, we derive the first Desired Capability: \textbf{C1.
-Use no-code interfaces}.
-GUI-based prototyping tools for agent experiences could reduce the engineering challenges associated with prototyping agent experiences, as prompting and no-code interfaces have done for developing LLM applications~\cite{zamfirescu2023johnny, subramonyam2025prototyping, jiang2022promptmaker, fiannaca2023programming, mishra2025promptaid}.
+To support prototyping activities for developers of varied skill levels, we derive the first Desired Capability: \textbf{\capabilityOne{1}}.
+GUI-based prototyping tools for agent UX could reduce the engineering challenges associated with prototyping agent UX, as prompting and no-code interfaces have done for developing LLM applications~\cite{zamfirescu2023johnny, subramonyam2025prototyping, jiang2022promptmaker, fiannaca2023programming, mishra2025promptaid}.
+It is also a common design approach for existing agent building tools, such as Zapier~\cite{zapier2026zapier}, AgentBuilder~\cite{openai2026agentbuilder}, and n8n~\cite{n8n2026n8n}.

-We identified three main Activities in agent design: Design the scope and boundaries of the agent (\textbf{A1}), Design the agent's information display (\textbf{A2}), and Design the interactions between the agent and user (\textbf{A3}).